Since 1993

 And if you think that’s bad, you can get a DUI just riding a bicycle on the street.
 No, not a motorcycle, just a bike like you had as a kid.
 Pedal power But if you’re drunk riding a bike, you can still get a DUI.
 Again, its crazy because who says they’re “driving” a bike?
 Do cops pull over elementary school kids and issue them citations for not having a “driver’s license” for “driving” a bike?
 No. You don’t drive a bike, you ride a bike.

 You shouldn’t be able to get a driving under the influence riding a bike.
 But, I don’t write the laws, I just defend those accused of breaking them.
-I’m John Guidry, and if you’re facing a DUI in Orange County, Seminole, or Osceola County, give me a call, let’s see if we can help you out.
-Thanks for watching, take care.
+I’m John Guidry, and if you’re facing a DUI in Orange County, Seminole, Brevard, Lake, or Osceola County, give me a call, let’s see if we can help you out (I’m sure we can!).